Crash of a Martin 202 in Butte: 21 killed

 Circumstances:

-After touchdown, the crew was unable to stop the aircraft within the landing distance available.
-The aircraft overrun, rolled for several yards and collided with construction equipment before coming to rest in flames.
-Both pilots and a passenger were killed while all other occupants were injured.
+After touchdown at Miles City Airport, the crew was unable to stop the aircraft within the landing distance available.
+The aircraft overran, rolled for several metres and eventually collided with construction equipment, bursting into flames.
+Both pilots and a passenger were killed while 11 other occupants escaped with various injuries.
 Delivered to Northwest Airlines in June 1939, the aircraft was destroyed.

 Probable cause: